adbenoit-9/42_cub3D_tester/README.md

 ### Bonus

-You must enter your necessary information for the bonus in 'add_bonus_inf.txt'.
+You must enter your necessary information for the bonus in `add_bonus_inf.txt`.

 Then you can excute the tester with `sh testcub3D.sh bonus` !